SeriousOldMan/Simulator-Controller/Docs/Customizing Assistants.md

 (1) Depending on the availabilty of the data by the current simulator.

-Since large parts of the knowledgebase of the Assistants will be supplied to the LLM for matching, a context window of at least 4k tokens is required for this booster.
+Since large parts of the knowledge base of the Assistants will be supplied to the LLM for matching, a context window of at least 4k tokens is required for this booster.
 Full standings history isn't possible at the moment, since this will overflow the input context area of the LLM, at least for the *smaller* models like GPT 3.5, Mistral 7b, and so on.
 Time will cure this problem, and I will update the capabilities of the integration, when more capable models become available.
 For the time being, the position data is available for the most recent laps and also the gaps for the most important opponents are passed to the LLM (for Strategist and Spotter).

 Additionally, you can allow the LLM to call [predefined or custom actions](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#managing-actions) as a result of your conversation.
 For example, if you ask the Strategist whether an undercut might be possible in one of the next laps, the LLM may call the Monte Carlo traffic simulation using an internal action.
 Which actions will be available to the LLM depends on the current Assistant.
 See corresponding [documentation](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Strategist#trigger-actions-from-conversation) for the Strategist for an example.